dmx-systems/dmx-documentation/docs/devel.rst

 Then a browser windows opens automatically and displays the DMX Webclient.

-The terminal is now occupied by the //Gogo// shell.
+The terminal is now occupied by the *Gogo* shell.
 Press the return key some times and you'll see its ``g!`` prompt.

 Type the ``lb`` command to get the list of activated bundles: